cockroachdb/docs/cockroachcloud/client-certs-dedicated.md

 Refer to [Transport Layer Security (TLS) and Public Key Infrastructure (PKI)](../{{site.versions["stable"]}}/security-reference/transport-layer-security.html) for an overview of PKI certificate authentication in general and its use in CockroachDB.

-Refer to [Authenticating to {{ site.data.products.db }}](authentication.html) for an overview of authentication in {{ site.data.products.db }}, both at the level of the organization and at the callout
+Refer to [Authenticating to {{ site.data.products.db }}](authentication.html) for an overview of authentication in {{ site.data.products.db }}, both at the level of the organization and at the cluster.

 {{site.data.alerts.callout_info}}
-This feature is in [**limited access**](../{{site.versions["stable"]}}/cockroachdb-feature-availability.html), and is only available to organizations that choose to opt-in.
-To enroll your organization, contact your Cockroach Labs account team.
-These features are subject to change.
+{% include_cached feature-phases/limited-access.md %}
 {{site.data.alerts.end}}

 ## Provision your cluster's PKI hierarchy